11EJDE11/xna-cncnet-client/Docs/Fonts.md

 Some TTF/OTF fonts (especially CJK fonts like SimSun or WenQuanYi Zen Hei) contain embedded bitmap glyphs optimised for specific sizes.
 FontStashSharp does not use these embedded bitmaps — it always rasterizes from the vector outlines.
 This means these fonts may look blurrier than expected at their intended pixel sizes.

-If you need pixel-perfect CJK rendering, use a font whose vector outlines are already optimized for screen display (e.g. [WenQuanYi Bitmap Song TTF](https://github.com/AmusementClub/WenQuanYi-Bitmap-Song-TTF), which has its bitmap data converted to vector outlines), or follow the "Preprocess font files" instructions above.
+If you need pixel-perfect CJK rendering, either use a font whose vector outlines are already optimized for a specific pixel size (e.g., [Unifont](https://unifoundry.com/unifont/index.html) in 16 px, which has its bitmap data converted to vector outlines), or follow the "Preprocess font files" instructions above.
+In either case, there is only one optimal size for the font, and using it at other sizes may look worse.

 ### SpriteFont has no fallback

 SpriteFont indexes cannot use the `Fallback` property.
 If you need fallback for missing characters, use TrueType fonts for all your font indexes.

+### No support for variable fonts

+Different from TTC files, variable fonts (with `.ttf` or `.otf` extension) contain multiple font variations (e.g. different weights) in one file.
+The client does not support variable fonts.

+### No support for fake-bold

+Some fonts, especially CJK fonts like SimSun, only provide a regular weight without a bold variant.
+Windows provides a "fake bold" effect by algorithmically thickening the regular font when bold is requested.
+However, FontStashSharp does not support this fake bold effect.
+If you need a bold variant, you must choose a font file that includes an actual bold weight.

 ## Troubleshooting